 - Diners, Drive-Ins, and Dives — Guy Fieri gives us an always entertaining look at great places to eat that most people have never heard of.

-- Deadliest Catch — Watch the extremely dangerous act of trying to fish in the wild waters off the coast of Alaska.
+- Deadliest Catch — Watch the hazardous act of trying to fish in the wild waters off the coast of Alaska.

 - Ghost Adventures — Whether you believe in ghosts or not, it’s always entertaining to watch these paranormal investigators try to find evidence of the supernatural in various locations.